surajkarak/surajkarak.github.io/_projects/NLP-Sentiment-Analysis-Star-Trek.md

 ## Data source

 Thankfully I didn't have to manually transcribe the episodes.
-Someone had already created a json file on Kaggle (which seems to have disappeared from there now (but you can retrieve it at my [Github repository](https://github.com/surajkarak/star_trek)).
+Someone had already created a json file on Kaggle, which seems to have disappeared from there now (but you can retrieve it at my [Github repository](https://github.com/surajkarak/star_trek)).

 ## Data cleaning and exploration